-If sightseeing is what you are after: you can find detailled reviews of fellow travellers on Cologne's main attractions on Virtual Tourist.
-More official Cologne-tips are to be found on the city's website.
-A list of top things to do in Cologne can be found on TripWolf.
+If sightseeing is what you are after: Official Cologne-tips are to be found on the city's website.
+A list of activities can be found on Tripadvisor.

 The tourist information is in your back when you stand in front of the main entrance of the cathedral.
 So if you want to pick up a map or get some additional suggestions, that would be the place (They also sell quite funky Cologne inspired gifts in the basement, if you are on the lookout for that).